oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 Now that you have installed the oVirt Engine and hosts, you can log in to the Engine administration portal to start configuring your virtualization environment.

-### Log In to Administration Portal
+### Log in to the Administration Portal

-Ensure that you have the administrator password configured during installation as instructed in Example 1: “oVirt Engine installation”.
+Ensure you have the administrator password configured during installation as instructed in Example 1: “oVirt Engine installation”.

 To connect to oVirt web management portal